Kevin Coleman (soccer)

-Kevin Coleman (born March 1, 1998) is an American soccer player who plays as a forward for BSV Schwarz-Weiß Rehden in the Regionalliga Nord.
+Kevin Coleman (born March 1, 1998) is an American soccer player who plays as a forward for German club TuS Makkabi Berlin in the NOFV-Oberliga Nord.

 Career

 Coleman moved to Germany to play with the academy team of 1.
-FC Kaiserslautern, where he stayed for two years, before moving to Regionalliga Bayern side SpVgg Bayreuth at the end of their 2017-18 season.
+FC Kaiserslautern, where he stayed for two years, before moving to Regionalliga Bayern side SpVgg Bayreuth at the end of their 2017–18 season.

 Coleman returned to the United States, joining USL Championship side Orange County SC on March 15, 2019.